xing/xing-android-sdk/README.md

+# THIS REPO HAS BEEN ARCHIVED, MAINTENANCE OF THE SDK HAS BEEN DISCONTINUED

-# IMPORTANT: This API Client can only be used if you already have an application registered at dev.xing.com
+If you want to keep using the SDK Client, even though it is not maintained, consider that it **can only be used if you already have an application registered at dev.xing.com**
-- Meaning you are already in posession of a ConsumerKey + ConsumerSecret pair since it is no longer possible to register a new application.
+- Meaning you are already in posession of a ConsumerKey + ConsumerSecret pair since **it is no longer possible to register a new application**

 # XING API Client for Java/Android